Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Security analysis

 We analyze the security of our phase-randomized time-bin-encoding CV QKD protocol along the complementarity approach~\cite{shor2000Simple,GLLP2004,koashi2009simple}.
 As outlined in Fig.~\ref{Fig::setup}, we shall set up a series of equivalent protocols of the realistic implementation that do not change the statistics of any observer, with which we define the phase-error observable and estimate the key privacy.
 In Sec.~\ref{Subsec::EBsquashing}, we shall prove that raw key generation can be effectively regarded as qubit measurements on a pair of entangled qubits, which allows us to borrow the mature complementarity-based security analysis in the DV regime.
 In brief, on the source side, we transform the preparation of key states to an entanglement-based protocol~\cite{lo1999Unconditional,shor2000Simple}, where a qubit measurement controls the key-encoding process, as shown in Fig.~\ref{Fig::setup}(b).
 On the detection side, we prove that the homodyne measurement can be squashed into an effective qubit measurement, as shown in Fig.~\ref{Fig::setup}(c).
 Moreover, in Sec.~\ref{Sec::Photon number tagging}, we shall rigorously prove that phase randomization twirls the photonic modes into diagonal states on the Fock basis and explain how to apply the tagging idea of the GLLP framework~\cite{GLLP2004,Ma2008PhD}.
 We also show how to estimate the phase-error rates for different photon-number components from Fock-basis observables in Sec.~\ref{Sec::PER calculation}.
 Later in Sec.~\ref{Sec::Parameter estimation}, we show that the estimation can be realized in the realistic implementation with coherent states and homodyne detection.

 To focus on the essence of security analysis, we present the result in a single-round analysis in this section, where one can interpret it as the quantum Shannon limit under collective attacks.
+Namely, Eve applies the same attacking strategy to the quantum signal of Alice and Bob in each round.
+At the end of the protocol, Eve applies an optimal joint operation to guess the users' final key.
+Note that a collective attack is stronger than an individual attack, where Eve must measure her side information before the classical post-processing in an individual attack.
 Nevertheless, the complementarity-based security analysis is inherently adapted to the most general case, namely the coherent attack, where the statistics over the rounds may not be independent and identically distributed (i.i.d.)~\cite{xu2020secure}.
-For parameter estimation with non-i.i.d.~finite statistics, statistical techniques like martingale theory can help.
-We shall come to this issue in Sec.~\ref{Sec:CoherentAttack}.
+Unlike the collective attack, Eve may vary her attacking strategies in different rounds.
+Readers may refer to Ref.~\cite{scarani2009security} for a detailed discussion on the various types of attacks.
+We will discuss the parameter estimation with non-i.i.d.~finite statistics in Sec.~\ref{Sec:CoherentAttack}.